-- Ultimate customer-base provides high degree of diversity: Although revenue by immediate customer is reasonably diversified (top 10 customers, who are among the largest miners in the world and leading Australian industrial companies, account for nearly half of PNH's revenue), the end-customer for PNH's services, which includes domestic and international markets, provides a high degree of revenue diversity. - Staggered debt maturity provides visibility over liquidity needs: Liquidity is solid for PNH, which includes approximately AUD700m available under its various revolving bank facilities (as at June 2022), and benefits from a staggered maturity profile for both its revolving facilities (which typically have a relatively high proportion undrawn) and its term debt.
-The Company's next meaningful debt maturity is April 2023, when its USD250m bonds are due for repayment.
+- Ultimate customer-base provides high degree of diversity: Although revenue by immediate customer is reasonably diversified (top 10 customers, who are among the largest miners in the world and leading Australian industrial companies, account for nearly half of PNH's revenue), the end-customer for PNH's services, which includes domestic and international markets, provides a high degree of revenue diversity. - Staggered debt maturity provides visibility over liquidity needs: Liquidity is solid for PNH, which includes approximately AUD1.5bn available under its various revolving bank facilities (as of June 2023), and benefits from a staggered maturity profile for both its revolving facilities (which typically have a relatively high proportion undrawn) and term debt.
+The company's next meaningful debt maturity is May 2025, when its AUD350m bonds are due for repayment.
 Capex requirements, although high, are also reasonably predictable.
-PNH's liquidity also benefits from the long-term strategic focus of its investors (explored further below), who have shown a willingness to forgo distributions in order to preserve PNH's credit strength; PNH has opted not to declare any dividends to its owners since the onset of the COVID-19 pandemic. - Strong shareholder group with long-term investment mandate provides a relatively high degree of certainty: While private ownership is typically associated with lower levels of financial flexibility relative to publicly listed companies, it is arguable
+PNH's liquidity also benefits from the long-term strategic focus of its investors (explored further below), who have shown a willingness to forgo distributions in order to preserve PNH's credit strength; PNH has opted not to declare any dividends to its owners for the last four years. - Strong shareholder group with long-term investment mandate provides a relatively high degree of certainty: While private ownership is typically associated with lower levels of financial flexibility relative to publicly listed companies, it is arguable